Current Air Quality Information

 and the Clean Air Program

 area will have additional information about air quality.
 As part of its role in the community, PDEQ offers educational, regulatory and professional group tours of its air quality monitoring facilities.
 Our highly trained staff can explain various aspects of air quality monitoring.
 Many schools, including the University of Arizona, utilize these tours in their curriculum.
-Please call our Community Outreach Contact, at (520) 724-7400 if you would like more information on this service.
+Please call our Community Outreach Contact, at (520) 724-7400 for more information on this service.
+Notify us if you would like to receive air quality advisories